 Once back in the United States, Blake attended several blind rehabilitation centers, which led him to his now wife Lauren.
 The two met while Lauren was working at the VA’s blind rehab in Augusta, Ga.

 Blake admits his road to recovery has been a rocky one.
 The frustration of losing his sight coupled with the emotional trauma of his experience caused him to self-medicate.
 He found solace in powerlifting and eventually got to the point where he stopped using all medications.
 He is now training to become a Paralympic powerlifter and recently graduated from massage therapy school.

 Blake has taught himself to play guitar.
 He says he does not think of his injury as a limitation.
 He wants to try as many different activities as possible and be treated like everyone else.

-Blake says a specially adapted custom home from Homes For Our Troops will allow him to become more involved in the community and increase his independence.
+Blake says a specially adapted custom home from Homes For Our Troops will enable him to become more involved in the community and increase his independence.
 An open floor plan that is easy to navigate and an accessible shower will eliminate safety hazards.
 Most of all, Blake and Lauren are happy to have the stability of a permanent home, something Blake never had before.
 “This home frees up a lot of time for us.
 It’ll give us a sense of belonging,” he says.

 Originally from South Carolina, Blake is choosing to build his home in Florida for the warm weather and friendly community.

 Blake says no amount of thanks can convey the gratitude he feels toward HFOT’s donors and supporters.
 “This opportunity will be life-changing and what you do really makes a difference in every Veteran’s life,” he says.